cpabooks/cpabooks-docs/docs/crm/organize_sales/plan_activities.rst

 Set your activity types
 -----------------------

-A number of generic activities types are available by default in Odoo (e.g. call, email, meeting, etc.).
+A number of generic activities types are available by default in CPAbooks (e.g. call, email, meeting, etc.).
 If you would like to set new ones, go to **Settings / General settings / Activity** types.